AleksaDjorovic21/UserManagement/README.md

 3. **Product Management:**
    - As an Admin user, you can create, edit, and delete products.
+   - Admin user have a feature to give permission to a users and manage products.
    - Regular users can only view the list of products.
-   - Also Admin user have a feature to give permission to a users.

 ## Role Information